koheimiyata/koheimiyata.github.io/_pages/cv.md

 Service and leadership
 ======
-* Review Editor, Frontiers in Human Neuroscience | Interacting Minds and Brains
+* Review Editor, Frontiers in Human Neuroscience, Interacting Minds and Brains
 * Manager, Japan Society for Dance Sciences